-Designal Dead Natur only and Entury Assage Degrains onta Cuaga Cuttina Igguesa Regional Road Network and Future Access Requirements - Cross Cutting Issues: The deteriorating condition of gravel roads, as a result of irregular maintenance, is a tangible concern in the area Gravel roads, linking urban areas, ensuring administrative linking, is in a dilapidated and unsafe condition, contributing to the difficulties of integrating the Municipality.
-Parys R59: Continuous upgrading of the former N1 route (now R59) through the CBD R721: Completion of upgrading of Parys/ Kroonstad alternative road (for N1 toll road) R723 Upgrading of the gravel road between Parys and Heilbron.
+1 1E / A D ' rk and Future Access Requireme ents - Cross Cutting Issues: The deteriorating condit tion of gravel roads, as a result of in regular maintenance, is a tangible concern in the area • orban areas, ensuring administrative culties of integrating the Municipa ve linking, is in a dilapidated and unsafe condition, lity.
+R59: Continuous upgrading of the former N1 route (now R59) through the CBD R721: Completion of upgrading of Parys/ Kroonstad alternative road (for N1 toll road) R723 Upgrading of the gravel road between Parys and Heilbron.
 A1: Access to the Parys/ Sasolburg road (through the exiting grazing camp system, F1) to accommodate long term developments further northeast, also allowing for longer term industrial development, linking with a major collector road in Tumahole (A2) providing access to Mandela, Lusaka & Sisulu precincts and long term residential developments, further eastward (R10).
-A3: Timely construction of a new access route through Oudewerfpark to Tumahole, to ensure appropriated accessibility the northern precincts and town centre of Tumahole.
+A3: Timely construction of a new access route through Oudewerfpark to Tumahole, to ensure appropriated accessibility the northern precincts and town centre of